EmoBurritto/reading-notes/topic-read-8.md

 ### Evaluating and nesting

-*assignments are used within a variable declaration (i.e., with const, let, or var) or as standalone statements)*
+assignments are used within a variable declaration (i.e., with const, let, or var) or as standalone statements):

 // Declares a variable x and initializes it to the result of f().
 // The result of the x = f() assignment expression is discarded.